Jeanette-codes/flux-a-duck/README.md

 Use this to replace your old store with a new mutated store.

 ***data (optional)***
 Typically a javascript object or string that is returned from a rest service.
 Normally you would parse this data in the callback and add it to the store.
-If no ajax or rest service is used then data is not used.
+If no ajax or rest service is used then data is not returned as an argument.